 Hands up everyone who thought the first five episodes of season 1 would remain irrelevant… That’s right, most of us.
-Well this snapshotweek’s Dollhouse Doubles episodes “Meet Jane Doe” and “A Love Supreme” set out to make them very relevant.
+Well this week’s Dollhouse Doubles episodes “Meet Jane Doe” and “A Love Supreme” set out to make them very relevant.

 After Echo discovered last week that she can access old imprints, this week those old imprints are used against her by non-other than Alpha.